 - milk, yoghurt and cheese (dairy products)

-The diagram of the plate below is a guide to how much you should eat from each food group for a healthy balanced diet.
-This comes from guidance from Public Health England (PHE).
+The diagram below is of a plate of food.
+Each slice shows how much of that food group should be on your plate to follow a healthy balanced diet.
+This guidance is from Public Health England (PHE).

 Also, drink 8 to 10 glasses of fluid per day.
 You can drink water, squash and some tea or coffee.